jnewbery/blog/_posts/2019-08-09-what-bitcoin-did-building-a-developer-community.md

 excerpt: I spoke to Peter McCormack about Bitcoin Development.
 ---

-In this interview, I explained to Peteer what working on the Bitcoin protocol is like, the risks of a reducing block subsidy for miners, and privacy and development on the Lightning network.
+In this interview, I explained to Peter what working on the Bitcoin protocol is like, the risks of a reducing block subsidy for miners, and privacy and development on the Lightning network.